Aziz Yıldırım

-Aziz Yıldırım (born 2 November 1952) is a Turkish businessman and civil engineer who served as the 36th chairman of the Turkish multi-sport club Fenerbahçe SK.
-He lost the election held on 3 June 2018 to Ali Koç which made him the 37th president of the Turkish club.
+Aziz Yıldırım (born 2 November 1952) is a Turkish businessman and civil engineer who served as the 32nd chairman of the Turkish multi-sport club Fenerbahçe S.K..
+He lost the election held on 3 June 2018 to Ali Koç which made Koç the 33rd president of the Turkish club.
 He served the club as the president from 1998 to 2018.
 He has a degree in civil engineering.
+In May 2026, Yıldırım once again declared his candidacy for chairman of Fenerbahçe S.K., seeking to get reelected.
+On 7 June 2026, he was re-elected chairman of Fenerbahçe.